Thousands of travelers apply for visas to visit Belgium each year. In 2025, 263,617 people submitted Schengen visa applications there.

 In the coming years, Belgian visas (and all Schengen area visas) will be available online through an official platform called EU VAP.
 This system is still being developed but is expected to be fully operational by 2030.

-Is a Belgium visa difficult to get?
+Is a Belgian visa difficult to get?

 The application process for Belgium visas is relatively straightforward.
 Whether or not you will receive approval, on the other hand, is another story.
-Only embassies can decide whether or not a visa application for Belgium is approved.

 What is the rejection rate for Belgium visas?

+The rejection rate can be different for each nationality and can change regularly without notice.
 Applicants from one nationality might have a much higher acceptance rate than those from another.
 This number is impacted by a lot of factors – nationality, seasonality, visa type, and more.

-Processing time for Belgium visas depends on the type of visa you're applying for.
-Typically, processing takes between 15-30 days.
 However, Belgium long-term visas (sometimes called national visas or Type D visas) can take longer.

 Belgium visa application requirements